• Skip to primary navigation

 When Cookies Are Dry

-• Overbaking, especially if you wait for the centers to look fully set in the oven.
+• The cookies were overbaked, especially if I waited for the centers to look fully set before pulling the tray.

-• Not enough fat or egg yolk, which normally help maintain softness.
+• There wasn't quite enough fat or egg yolk, which are the ingredients that normally help cookies stay soft after they cool.

 This is the difference between something intentionally tender like Pumpkin Cookies with Cream Cheese Frosting and a batch that just feels stale on day one.